-- 1.2.1 The proposed charges for 2009/10 have taken into account the set of guiding principles for the setting of fees and charges approved at Finance & Property Advisory Board on 1 October 2008 and reproduced below for the benefit of the Board; - 1) Fees and charges should reflect the Council's key priorities and other corporate aims and priorities recognising there may be trade-offs as these are not mutually exclusive. - 2) Fees and charges should have due regard to the Council's Medium Term Financial Strategy. - 3) If there is to be a subsidy from the council tax payer to the service user this should be a conscious choice. - 4) The Council should look to maximise income subject to market conditions, opportunities and comparable charges elsewhere, in the context of its key priorities and other corporate aims and priorities. - 5) Fees and charges should normally be reviewed at least annually (unless fixed by statute or some other body). - 6) Fees and charges should not be used to provide a subsidy from the council tax payer to commercial operators. - 7) There should be consistency between charges for similar services. - 8) Concessions for services should follow a logical pattern so as not to preclude, where appropriate, access to Council services on the grounds of ability to pay. - 1.2.2 In bringing forward the charging proposals for 2009/10, the Board is reminded that the Leisure Service Business Unit's review of charges is aligned with the revenue estimates process.
-However, as was reported last year, the Leisure Service Business Unit revenue estimates report is no longer submitted concurrently to this Board as it is now considered appropriate to consider the Leisure Service Business Unit revenue estimates report within the Council's revenue estimates process.
-Therefore, the Leisure Service Business Unit revenue estimates report within the Council's revenue estimates have been submitted to the recent meeting of Finance & Property Advisory Board on 7 January 2009.
+- 1.2.1 The proposed charges for 2010/11 have also taken into account the set of guiding principles for the setting of fees and charges approved by Members of the Finance and Property Advisory Board and reproduced below for the benefit of the Board: - 1) Fees and charges should reflect the Council's key priorities and other corporate aims and priorities recognising there may be trade-offs as these are not mutually exclusive. - 2) Fees and charges should have due regard to the Council's Medium Term Financial Strategy. - 3) If there is to be a subsidy from the council tax payer to the service user this should be a conscious choice. - 4) The Council should look to maximise income subject to market conditions, opportunities and comparable charges elsewhere, in the context of its key priorities and other corporate aims and priorities. - 5) Fees and charges should normally be reviewed at least annually (unless fixed by statute or some other body). - 6) Fees and charges should not be used to provide a subsidy from the council tax payer to commercial operators. - 7) There should be consistency between charges for similar services. - 8) Concessions for services should follow a logical pattern so as not to preclude, where appropriate, access to Council services on the grounds of ability to pay. - 1.2.2 In setting charges for 2010/11 Members are reminded that VAT is due to increase to 17.5% from 1 January 2010.
+Where charges are VAT inclusive, Members need to be aware that an increase of 2.2% (that is 1.175 divided by 1.15) is needed to pay the additional VAT over to HM Revenues and Customs.
+The proposals within this report have taken into account both economic and VAT factors and Members will note that, in the main, they represent only a very modest increase to the Council's revenue stream. - 1.2.3 To aid Members, the application of VAT as appropriate is clearly marked as such within the Annexes to this report. - 1.2.4 In bringing forward the charging proposals for 2010/11, the Board is reminded that the Leisure Service Business Unit's review of charges is aligned with the revenue estimates process.
+The Leisure Service Business Unit revenue estimates will be submitted to the forthcoming meeting of Finance & Property Advisory Board on 5 January 2010.
 Both reports, however, remain inextricably linked the scale of charges impacts directly upon the level of income and, therefore, the overall revenue estimates.
 The Board will, therefore, need to acknowledge the impact of any recommendations to amend the charges as set out in [Annexes 1- 3] upon the overall revenue estimate for the Leisure Service Business Unit.